 Features and benefits of Sharpsmart

-Cleanaway, together with Daniels Health, offer a total waste management approach to medical waste by working with our customers to optimise disposal processes in medical facilities.
+Cleanaway Daniels offers a total waste management approach to medical waste by working with our customers to optimise disposal processes in medical facilities.
 This includes our Sharpsmart sharps management system which is designed to eliminate sharps injury risk, reduce infection transfer while minimising environmental impact.

 By reducing disposable plastic from the sharps waste stream, the Sharpsmart system eliminates over 940,000kgs of disposable sharps containers from landfills each year.
 Since 1999 it is estimated that the Sharpsmart system has saved more than 20,000 Australian healthcare workers from needlestick injuries.

-All Cleanaway and Daniels Health sharps containers also meet world penetration limit standards of 20N.
+All Cleanaway Daniels sharps containers also meet world penetration limit standards of 20N.

 Sharpsmart system features at a glance